keithgroup/mbGDML/docs/source/mbe.rst

 .. attention::

-    This leftover -1.7 kcal/mol is actually the 3-body energy of this trimer.
+    This leftover -1.7 kcal/mol is the 3-body energy of this trimer.
-    However, there is no way we could know these errors without being able to compare to the actual energy of the trimer.
+    However, we can only know these errors by comparing them to the trimer's energy.
     Practical applications of MBE involve structures we actually cannot compute.

 No free lunch
 =============

-Up to this point we have swept a few things under the rug about how accurate and useful MBEs are.
+Up to this point, we have swept a few things under the rug about how accurate and valuable MBEs are.
 In the past, MBE was often referred to as a "free lunch," where high-light *ab initio* results for large systems are easily attainable with minimal loss of accuracy.
-Contemporary research shows this is not entirely true; there are nuances that influence MBE accuracy.
+Contemporary research shows this is only partially true; some nuances influence MBE accuracy.
-We discuss a few of the main aspects here so you can judge if this approach will work for your systems.
+We discuss a few main aspects here so you can judge if this approach will work for your systems.